Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Frozen Sick.md

 -   Elro has arranged passage to [[Eiselcross]] for the characters on the _Remorhaz_, a sailing ship owned and operated by the Glassblades.
 -   The characters will be taken to [[Syrinlya]], an Uthodurnian outpost on Foren, [[Eiselcross]]’s largest island.
 Once there, they should talk to a dwarf named Orvo Mustave, who has gone on numerous expeditions into the wilds of Eiselcross with Urgon Wenth.
--   Once the characters have found the cure, they should use whatever they need for themselves, then give the rest to an elf in [[Syrinlya]] who goes by the name “the Buyer.”
+-   Once the characters have found the cure, they should use whatever they need for themselves, then give the rest to an [[Elves|elf]] in [[Syrinlya]] who goes by the name “the Buyer.”
 They can tell the Buyer to teleport the cure to Elro in [[Palebank Village]].

 The [[islands of Eiselcross]] are covered in ice and snow, and are always well below freezing.
 Characters who don’t already have cold weather gear will want to purchase it, or they will be subject to extreme cold (see [chapter 5](https://www.dndbeyond.com/sources/dmg/adventure-environments#Weather "chapter 5") of the [Dungeon Master’s Guide](https://www.dndbeyond.com/sources/dmg "Dungeon Master’s Guide")).